Amulek1416/verilog-help-sheet/debugging.md

 As you can see, keeping your code nice and neat will help you to understand what the code is doing when you come back to it later.
 It will also help others understand what your code is doing much quicker too.

 ## Catching Bugs
+More information will be coming soon.
+See the [Preventative](https://github.com/Amulek1416/verilog-help-sheet/blob/main/debugging.md#preventative) section and follow its guidlines.
+Following these can also help find simple bugs.
 [[back to Contents]](https://github.com/Amulek1416/verilog-help-sheet/blob/main/README.md)